zalando/skipper/docs/dataclients/kubernetes.md

               serviceName: app-svc
               servicePort: 80

-If you need to service rate limit service to service communication and you use Authorization headers to protect your backend from your clients, then you can pass a 3 parameter to group clients by "Authorization Header":
+If you need to rate limit service to service communication and you use Authorization headers to protect your backend from your clients, then you can pass a 3 parameter to group clients by "Authorization Header":